mkdoh3/better_tutor_v3/README.md

    Provisioning wwwhisper will add the **herokuapp.com/wwwhisper/admin/** route.
    You can now navigate to the admin page, login with the email specified and configure the required access control.

+   On the admin access control page, enter the path /api/sheets/hook - once added, in the 'enter an email to grant access' field add '\*'.
+Adding the asterisk will open that route up to the post requests from calendly

+2. #### hobby dyno

+Heroku will have to be configured to use their 'hobby' dyno (7/month).
+The upgraded dyno keeps your app spun up and running all of the time so that it can handle calendly hooks and send daily emails

+### **Code updates**

+---